amitshr6779/30-Days-Of-Python/03_Day_Operators/03_operators.md

 You have lived for 3153600000 seconds.
 ```

-23. Write a Python script that displays the following table
+**Imp.
+23. Write a Python script that displays the following table**

 ```py
 1 1 1 1 1